A Comprehensive Travel Guide to Old Town Mombasa

 Try Swahili Cuisine

 Food is a vital component of the Old Town experience.
-Local restaurants and street food stalls serve sample dishes such as biryani, pilau, samosas and with dishes such as Swahili biryani, pilau, viazi karai, and coconut-based seafood showcasing the area’s coastal fusion flavors.
+Street food and local restaurants in Mombasa and stalls serve sample dishes such as biryani, pilau, samosas and with dishes such as Swahili biryani, pilau, viazi karai, and coconut-based seafood showcasing the area’s coastal fusion flavors.
 The Swahili food is a tasty mix of African, Indian and Arabian cuisines.

-Another rewarding way to explore Old Town is by joining a guided walking tour.
-Although it is fun to spend time walking around on your own, having an experienced local guide helps bring history and culture of the region to life.
-They share fascinating tales of the historical roads of trade, the coming of the Portuguese, the influence of the Omani and the intertwining of cultures that led to the development of Swahili culture.
+Another rewarding way to explore Old Town is by joining a guided walking tour, as many experiences highlighted in this Mombasa travel guide become more meaningful with a knowledgeable local expert.
+Although it is fun to spend time walking around on your own, having an experienced local guide helps bring the history and culture of the region to life.
+They share fascinating tales of the historical roads of trade, the coming of the Portuguese, the influence of the Omani, and the intertwining of cultures that led to the development of Swahili culture.

 You will also hear about the symbolic meaning of carved wooden doors, the architecture and living of the ordinary people in the small alleys.
 Most tours involve spice markets, mosques and Fort Jesus so you don’t miss the highlights.
 A walking guided tour will give another dimension of the Old Town adventure; authenticity, personal touch and depth.